JoshuaWise/koa-vapr-comparison/README.md

 > An executable example exists for the topic above: `npm run uri-normalization`

 The HTTP specification ([RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2)) expresses that any whitespace which leads or trails a header value should not be interpreted as part of the value.
 Strangely, the core [http](https://nodejs.org/api/http.html) module correctly strips *leading* whitespace but not *trailing* whitespace.
 Without proper header framing, programs are vulnerable to bugs that are difficult to identify; a parser could throw an error for seemingly valid input; a regular expression could return a false negative.
-Koa does not implement correct header framing—Vapr fixes such behavior.
+While Vapr fixes such behavior, Koa does not implement correct header framing.

-(whitespace in headers)
-(aborted requests)
+> An executable example exists for the topic above: `npm run header-artifacts`

+Koa and Vapr take similar approaches to dealing with aborted requests.
+An HTTP client may at any time, either intentionally or not, destroy the underlying connection, regardless of the server's state in handling the request.
+This can be a difficult problem to deal with, but both frameworks handle the situation gracefully.
+Neither Koa nor Vapr expose functions for explicitly sending data the client; both frameworks implicitly send the response when all plugins have finished operating.
+Not only does this lift an unnecessary burden from the programmer, but it also allows the underlying framework to be intellegent about how to handle the connection.
+If the connection was destroyed, the response can simply be discarded.
+Both frameworks operate on this principle.

+> An executable example exists for the topic above: `npm run aborted-requests`

 ### 3.3 Invalid input